Skip to content

 Is It Hard to Get Into Mercer County Community College?
 Acceptance Rate & Requirements

 As a public institution in West Windsor, New Jersey, Mercer County Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 23%.
+The graduation rate is roughly 23%.

 Can I Afford It?